theAlpha06/Docker/production/commands.md

 ### Volume setup for tests

 - After setting up the volumes we won't be able to run the tests in interactive mode, for that run second terminal and run ```docker attach <id>```
 With ```docker attach``` we are attaching `stdin`, `stdout` and `stderr` of the primary process of the container.
+So, we want to attach to that process which is responsible for the output of the tests.
+With `docker attach <image_id>` we can't achive that.

-- Tests command line interaction still doeen't work, for we are attaching to the primary process of the container.
+- Tests command line interaction still doesn't work, for we are attaching to the primary process of the container.

 - Alternative (Reuse existing container)